Card Switch, Alabama

 Card Switch is an unincorporated community in Jackson County, Alabama, United States.

 A CSX railway line runs through Card Switch.

 The Burch Cemetery is located in Card Switch.
 Also located there is the Morning Star Missionary Baptist Church.
-Elias Camp Morris, who went on the become president of the National Baptist Convention in 1895, joined the church in 1874 and was licensed to preach the following year.
+Elias Camp Morris, who went on to become president of the National Baptist Convention in 1895, joined the church in 1874 and was licensed to preach the following year.